Best Monoculars: Crystal Clear Optics for Long-Distance Sighting

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Whether you’re a hunter, bird watcher, hiker, weekend warrior, or just a nosy neighbor, investing in a high-quality monocular can help you see farther, clearer, and more accurately.
-There are plenty of options on the market when it comes to choosing the monocular that’s best for you.
-They run the gamut of prices, optical capabilities, and construction materials.
+There are plenty of options when it comes to choosing the monocular that’s best for you.
+They run the gamut when it comes to price, optical capabilities, and construction materials.
 Here, we’ve taken some of the guesswork out by coming up with our top picks that are currently available.

 A 12 x 50 high-power prism monocular that is waterproof, fog-proof, and shock-proof and is made for wildlife enthusiasts who are also into wildlife photography.